vishrutay/ATAS/README.md

 'Time_diff' - Duration of the detected event (in seconds)

 # Long Short Pause analysis and incorporation of pre-calculated SSI-4 score metric - Stuttering Severity %SS

-Notebook: ‘Compute_long_and_short_pause_stats_updated’
+Notebook: ‘Compute_long_and_short_pause_stats’

-# Description of columns in the compiled csv file
+# Description of columns in the compiled csv file (with long and short pause details)
+(ATAS/Stat_csv_files/AWNS_AWS_all_details.csv)

 'File_Name' - name of the file e.g. 'C1_DS.wav'